lebbex/LXON/README.md

 ## Why LXON?

 It's just better, like it or not.
-Name me something better and I'll find a reason to call you a loser.
-- Nick Jasper (I do not speak in the image of the company)
+Name me something better and I'll find a reason to call you a loser. -Nick Jasper (I do not speak in the image of the company)

 ## Supported Container Types
 * Objects